Connect with others who understand.

 Possible Causes of Low or High Blood Glucose Levels

-• “I’m type 1 diabetic and my blood sugars go up and down like a yo-yo.”
+• “I’m type 1 diabetic, and my blood sugars go up and down like a yo-yo.”

-• “I’ve had type 1 diabetes for a little over 21 years now, and just recently got diagnosed with MS. Juggling one disease was enough work, now this.”
+• “I’ve had type 1 diabetes for a little over 21 years now and just recently got diagnosed with MS. Juggling one disease was enough work — now this.”

 • “I’m an insulin-dependent diabetic.
 During flare-ups, I often feel like my sugars are low when they are not.”

-MS Treatments
+MS Treatments and Blood Sugar Changes

-Several MyMSTeam members have discussed this drug’s effect on their blood sugar levels.
-“In my case, my blood sugars ended up really high multiple times, so I had to stop the Tecfidera.
+• “In my case, my blood sugars ended up really high multiple times, so I had to stop the Tecfidera.
 That happened once I moved to the full dose.”

-Another member taking this medication shared, “I do blood work monthly, and my blood sugar has gotten higher each month.”
+• “I do blood work monthly, and my blood sugar has gotten higher each month.”

 Some members report problems with blood sugar levels after using steroids.
-“Each time I have had a Solu-Medrol infusion, I have required insulin injections although I am not diabetic,” said one member.
-Another wrote, “When I am getting an infusion treatment, I watch my blood sugar closely as steroids will raise it.”
+“Each time I have had a Solu-Medrol infusion, I have required insulin injections although I am not diabetic,” one member said.
+(Solu-Medro is a brand name formulation of methylprednisolone.)

 Other Potential Causes

 Problems with blood sugar levels are most often caused by diabetes or medication.
-However, other less common causes also exist.
+However, you may have high blood sugar due to less common factors such as:

 • Illnesses that affect hormone levels, such as Cushing’s syndrome

-• Medications such as diuretics (water pills)
+• Medications such as blood pressure drugs

 • Surgery

 If your blood sugar levels are abnormal, you may notice certain characteristic symptoms.
-Symptoms of hyperglycemia, or high blood glucose levels, include:

 • Unusually frequent urination